MicrosoftDocs/Viva/Viva/insights/personal/Use/focus-plan.md

 ## Calendar color settings

+>[!Note]
-As noted above, Outlook doesn't automatically show focus time as a specific color in the calendar.
-If you want to personalize your focus time to show as a specific color, you can do that by using conditional formatting in the desktop app.
+>Outlook no longer automatically shows focus time as green, or any other color, on the calendar.

+If you want to personalize your focus time to show as a specific color, you can do that by using conditional formatting in the Outlook desktop app.
 Follow the steps below to create a new conditional formatting rule.

-In the Outlook desktop app:

 1. From the calendar view, select the **View** tab **> Current View > View Settings**.